-- (1) The number of members mentioned in subsection (2) of an existing organisation for a proposed amalgamation may file in the registry a written statement (a 'no' case) opposing either or both of the following- - (a) the proposed amalgamation; - (b) each proposed alternative amalgamation. - (2) The number of members filing a 'no' case for an amalgamation must be at least the lesser of- - (a) 5% of the organisation's total members when the ballot application for the proposed amalgamation was filed; or - (b) 1000. - (3) The number of members mentioned in subsection (4) of an amalgamated organisation from which a constituent part wants to withdraw may file in the registry a written statement (also a 'no' case) opposing the proposed withdrawal. - (4) The number of members filing a 'no' case for a withdrawal must be at least the lesser of- - (a) 5% of the constituent members when the ballot application for the proposed withdrawal was filed; or - (b) 1000. - (5) A 'no' case must be- - (a) filed no later than 7 days before the hearing for the proposed amalgamation or withdrawal; and - (b) not more than 2000 words.
+(1) The number of members mentioned in subsection (2) of an existing organisation for a proposed amalgamation may file in

+- (a) the proposed amalgamation; - (b) each proposed alternative amalgamation. - (2) The number of members filing a 'no' case for an amalgamation must be at least the lesser of- - (a) 5% of the organisation's total members when the ballot application for the proposed amalgamation was filed; or - (b) 1000. - (3) The number of members mentioned in subsection (4) of an amalgamated organisation from which a constituent part wants to withdraw may file in the registry a written statement (also a 'no' case) opposing the proposed withdrawal. - (4) The number of members filing a 'no' case for a withdrawal must be at least the lesser of- - (a) 5% of the constituent members when the ballot application for the proposed withdrawal was filed; or - (b) 1000. - (5) A 'no' case must be- - (a) filed no later than 7 days before the hearing for the proposed amalgamation or withdrawal; and - (b) not more than 2000 words.